53' Mason Cutter

 - Each shower has a sump with electrical discharge pump.

-- Groco manual toilets with Y-valve to separate holding tanks.
+- New (2018) Groco manual toilets with Y-valve to separate holding tanks.

 - Two holding tanks, one for each head.
 Each holding tank has manual and electric (macerating) evacuation pumps.

 Salt-water pump with deck outlet and hose fitting at the bow.

 - Three teak deck hatches with smoked acrylic tops (salon, main stateroom, lazarette)

 Two Bomar No. 130 semi-flush aluminum alloy hatches over port and starboard staterooms.

 Teak sliding hatch with smoked acrylic top over forepeak.